 About the Leadership Study Mission

-The Leadership Study Mission is the Nashville Area Chamber’s annual community development initiative in which community leaders study best practices and lessons learned in another city on a variety of timely topics identified as regional priorities.
-The 130-person delegation includes key leaders such as Nashville Mayor David Briley, members of the Metropolitan Council, Nashville business and non-profit leaders, and other local and regional elected officials
+Leadership Study Mission is the Nashville Area Chamber’s annual community development initiative in which community leaders study best practices and lessons learned in another city on a variety of timely topics identified as regional priorities.
+The 130-person delegation includes key leaders, members of the Metropolitan Council, Nashville business and nonprofit leaders, and other local and regional elected officials.

-- Economic development - Our delegation will learn about Austin’s strategic vision for the future, quality of life assets, music/culinary scene, and overall business climate.
+- Economic Development - Our delegation will learn about San Diego’s strategic vision for the future, quality of life assets and overall business climate.

 Leadership Study Mission: A History

 The Leadership Study Mission is the Chamber’s community development initiative in which leaders explore best practices and lessons learned in a variety of timely topics.
 Each year, more than 100 leaders from the Nashville region visit another city to study best practices in a variety of timely topics identified as community priorities, and return home poised to effect change.

 Among the successes that have been attributed to these visits:

 - Creation of a 10-county Transit Alliance of Middle Tennessee